1.2 Exam Format & Logistics

 Membership Requirement

-You must hold current AAPC membership to register for and sit the CPB exam.
-Membership is renewed annually and is also what keeps your credential active after you pass.
-Budget the membership fee separately from the exam fee - the $300 member exam price assumes membership is already paid.
+You must hold current AAPC membership to register for and sit the CPB exam, and membership is also what keeps your credential active after you pass.
+Budget the annual membership fee separately from the exam attempt fee - the exam price does not include membership.

 How the Exam Is Delivered